wesamomar2/Climate-Change-Air-Pollution-Analysis/README.md

 This project focuses on predicting Nitrogen Dioxide (NO₂) concentration using Machine Learning algorithms.

-NO₂ is one of the most dangerous air pollutants caused mainly by:
+NO₂ is one of the most harmful air pollutants caused mainly by:
-- Vehicles
+- Vehicle emissions
 - Industrial activities
 - Fossil fuel combustion

-The project compares different ML models to identify the best-performing approach for air quality prediction.
+The project compares multiple ML models to determine the best-performing approach for air quality prediction.

 ---